Motorbike Claims Guide

 Details you’ll need to take:

-- Third party details of any individuals involved in the accident or incident.
+• Third party details of any individuals involved in the accident or incident.
 Note down their name, address, contact information, registration number, the number of passengers in the vehicle and the details of their insurer.
-If they are reluctant to give you that information, or if they “hit and run”, take down their registration number.
-That way, you can at least give that information to the police should it be necessary.
+We suggest making a note of the registration number as a minimum, if the individuals are not forthcoming with information.

 Document all details:

 It’s extremely important to take notes at the scene of the accident.
-If you have everything written down along with photographic evidence (if possible) then this will help you considerably when you go to make a claim.
-You’ll have everything read and organised in one place… after all you can’t go back to the scene!
+If you have everything written down along with photographic evidence (if possible) then this should help to support your claim.

 Take photos of: